aychziel/aychziel/README.md

-## Hi there 👋 Welcome to My GitHub Profile!
+## Hi there 👋

-## 🚀About Me
+## About Me
-👋 Hi, I'm Haziel Andrade.
+Hi, I'm Haziel Andrade.
 I am a **Data Scientist** and **Data Analyst** passionate about building and providing data-driven solutions that help shape in influence products and decisions.

 My work typically focuses on optimizing and cleaning data, enhance data-driven decision-making, research through exploratory data through having hands-on experience through projects in different sectors such as software, product and advertising/sales.
 Overall, making the day-to-day responsibilities of those around me a bit easier.